JohanWinther/home-automation/raspberry-pi/README.md

 sudo bash setup.sh

 ```

-The script will open the raspbian configuration program.
-Here you need to change the:
-- default credentials
-- timezone

-When you're done select "Finish" and the script will install the required software packages, setup services and start any software.
+The script will install the required software packages, setup services and start any software.
 For more detail look at the [setup script](setup.sh).

 When the script is done the setup of the Raspberry Pi is finished.